Skip to main content

 Students lived in the college dorms, shared meals in the dining halls, made memories at the recreation center and walked many miles across the Iowa State campus.

-The team also had the chance to connect with peers from around the globe, sparking new friendships through games, gatherings, and pin trading (a true staple of the OM community)
+The team also had the chance to connect with peers from around the globe, sparking new friendships through games, gatherings and pin trading (a true staple of the OM community.)

 At Odyssey of the Mind Worlds, I got to meet and become friends with people all over the world, which was an amazing experience,” said student Violet Collins.
 “I also enjoyed spending time with my team, pin trading and showing off our long-term problem.